Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 “discernings”: it comes from the Greek noun diakrisis (pronounced dee-ah-kree-seess), and it is in the plural.
 The formal definition is “the ability to distinguish and evaluate, distinguishing, differentiate” (BDAG).
 It is built on the noun krisis (pronounced kree-seess), and this noun means “a legal process of judgment, judging, judgment.”
 Diakrisis means to judge something thoroughly, and since it is the gift of the Spirit, it must take on a charismatic dimension.
 It cannot be just a critical spirit, which judges people who are not like us.
 Many of us have critical, judgmental minds, and this is not of God.
 It is soul power, not the Spirit’s power.

 “spirits”: it too is in the plural, and therefore cannot mean just the Holy Spirit.
-It can include the human spirit, angelic spirits, and evil spirit beings (demons).
+It can include the human spirit, angelic spirits, and evil spirits (demons).

 Please see fuller post: